 Instead, it’s because osteopathic medical schools and osteopathic leadership progressively chose to increase educational standards, better incorporate the scientific foundations of medicine, and emphasized the similarities between DOs and MDs rather than the differences.

 Today, we’re gonna take a whirlwind tour through the history of osteopathic medicine, from its humble beginnings on the American frontier to the bustling world of modern residency training, where MDs and DOs work side-by-side interchangeably.
 We’ll focus generally on the role of licensing and licensing examinations – and by the end, answer the question of whether the National Board of Osteopathic Medical Examiners (NBOME) and their exams are a help or a hindrance to contemporary osteopathic physicians.

 In the beginning…

 When Andrew Taylor Still – the founder of osteopathic medicine – was growing up in the 1800s, medical practice in the United States was very different than it is today.

 Franz Mesmer propagated the theory of animal magnetism.
 James Currie promoted water cures for infectious disease.
-Sylvester Graham believed that rampant sexual desires would be cured by eating whole grains and vegetables.
+Sylvester Graham believed that rampant sexual desires caused most maladies and would be cured by eating whole grains and vegetables.
 There were magnet healers and botanists and hypnotists and homeopaths – and all of them were practicing medicine, at least as the term was then understood.

 To some extent, all of these concepts of medicine persist today as alternative therapies.
 But today, only osteopathic and allopathic doctors are considered physicians.